volffili/SkyrimLikeHands/README.md

 # SkyrimLikeHands
-Godot engine project - hands similar to skyrim
+Works with Godot 3.2

+First person controller with hands similar as are in the popular game Skyrim.
+The player can look around and cast ice or fire.